rabdallah-99/library-system/README.md

  <img src="analysis/a.png" alt="ERD mapping to tables" height="750" width="600">
 As shown in the database mapping diagram that there are many relations between tables and there is many-many relation between books and borrower tables.
 All the tables in the diagram were implemented except for table login.
-To facilitate the queries and the operations two views were created by joining three tables there details are as below: view vbook was created by joining books, category and authors table. <br>
+To facilitate the queries and the operations two views were created by joining three tables there details are as below:<br>
+view vbook was created by joining books, category and authors table. <br>
 view borrowbook joins tables transaction, books and borrower. <br> <br>
     2.2 <b id=C6> CI/CD Pipeline </b> <br>